Bedework/bedework/old-docs/deployers/installing.md

 will build a lot of projects eventually building the client project which deploys an ear file.

 ### Deploying
-As part of the bedework project there is a maven plugin which uses a properties file to handle post-build deployment issues.
-Essentially the ear or war as built acts as a template for the deployer.
+As part of the bedework project there is a maven plugin which handles post-build deployment issues.

 The deployment process may involve inserting filters for CAS, adding property values to web.xml files, cloning entire wars for calendar suites etc.

-The file **bedework/config/wildfly.deploy.properties** is the quickstart version of that file.

-When developing your own service the first thing to do is create a repository with your files and copy the above file into that repository.
-Then set the **org.bedework.deployment.properties** value in your maven settings.xml to point to that file.
+When developing your own service the first thing to do is create a repository with your files.

-DO NOT change the **org.bedework.deployment.basedir** property - unless you move the quickstart.
-This property is used to locate the wildfly instance.